kriyative/clojurejs/README.md

         return (a + b + c);;
     }

+## Destructuring

-Function args, and let bindings can also be destructured, e.g.:
+Function args and let bindings can be destructured, e.g.:

     (js
      (defn test-fn [num-list]